SeanPesce/DXMD-Translations/README.md

 ## Acknowledgements
  * **[SinnerClown Çeviri](https://sinnerclownceviri.com/)**, the Turkish translation group that originally contacted me with this project idea.
 They're also responsible for the Turkish translation data set.
-The SinnerClown forum thread about this mod can be found [here](https://sinnerclownceviri.com/threads/deus-ex-mankind-divided-tuerkce-yama-projemiz-baslamistir.870/).
+The SinnerClown forum thread about this mod can be found [here](https://sinnerclownceviri.com/threads/deus-ex-mankind-divided-tuerkce-yama-projemiz-baslamistir.870/), and the Turkish build can also be found on [NexusMods](https://www.nexusmods.com/deusexmankinddivided/mods/20).
  * **[Lazenes](https://sinnerclownceviri.com/members/lazenes.1/)**, the Turkish translation project manager and creator of the extended font that added support for the full Turkish alphabet.
  * **[Ashtro](https://old.reddit.com/user/Ashtro101)**, who translated the Arabic dialog in the opening cutscene of the game (this dialog originally had no subtitles).